Student update: Changes to the Immigration Rules, September 2024

 Part 9 (general grounds for refusal)

 Further changes are being made for those whose immigration permission or entry clearance is refused on the basis of deception, or failing to comply with the conditions of their permission.
-For applications made on or after 8 October 2024, you must be aged 18 years or more when the breach was committed in order for this to be considered a previous breach of immigration laws.
+As of 8 October 2024, you must be aged 18 years or more when the breach was committed in order for this to be considered a previous breach of immigration laws.

 Visitors